-The University's online approach has allowed it to offer a high quality program by hiring faculty based on their professional expertise and status in the field, wherever they may reside.
+The University's online approach has allowed it to offer a high guality program by hiring faculty based on their professional expertise and status in the field, wherever they may reside.
 Students choose the program because of the high profile of participating faculty, as well as the ability to keep their jobs while studying.
 The curricular approach is a balanced offering among the educational, linguistic, and empirical foundations of language teaching.
 The overarching goal is to produce TESOL professionals who are autonomous, who subscribe to lifelong professional development and renewal, and who see themselves as part of a global community of TESOL professionals.
 A variety of assessment instruments is used.
 While originally a thesis was mandatory, after review and student and faculty feedback, students were given the option of completing either a thesis or a research portfolio.
 Other assessments include written assignments, examinations, participation in discussion fora and classes, all designed to integrate theory, research, and practice.

 The program includes both synchronous and asynchronous activities.
 The classes are held in real time using high definition video conferencing, led by a faculty member.
 Asynchronous activities include discussion fora. facilitated by a faculty member.
 Both the online discussions and assignments help participants to understand their own context and those of their peers from around the world.
 Because participants are working, they are able to test out theory in the reality of their own situations.
 Peer review is used in many assignments so that students learn about and evaluate other contexts.
 All students undertake training in the Learning Management System, which includes quidelines for online intercultural communication.
 The biggest challenge is participant access to library resources and the introduction of new or upgraded technologies.
 Because the classes are held in real time, time zone differences result in scheduling challenges.
 Classes are usually scheduled for Friday evenings in California, which is Saturday morning in Asia, but the middle of the night in Africa and Europe.
-Faculty members reside in different countries and, like the students, participate in the discussion fora at their own convenience.
+Faculty members reside in different countries and. like the students, participate in the discussion fora at their own convenience.

-The University is accredited by the Distance Education and Training Council (DETC), a US Department of Education recognized accrediting agency, and operates under the regulations of the Bureau for Private Post-Secondary

-Education for the State of California.
+The University is accredited by the Distance Education and Training Council (DETC), a US Department of Education recognized accrediting agency, and operates under the regulations of the Bureau for Private Post-Secondary Education for the State of California.
 The program is evaluated through student opinion surveys, reviews of student learning outcomes, alumni surveys, faculty evaluation of the courses, and reviews by the DETC.
 The University has received awards for its pioneering online education, and the founder of the program, Dr. Nunan, received a congressional citation from the US House of Representatives for online education at Anaheim University.

-Distance Learning at Aston University

-by Fiona Copland
+Distance Learning at Aston University by Fiona Copland

 Aston University has offered distance learning (DL) programs for more than 30 years, and so has taken advantage of the emerging technologies to move course offerings online.
-It offers a range of programs, from certificate level to a PhD in second language teaching, with all programs being offered at the graduate level.
-While students come from all over the world, current large cohorts are from Japan, the Gulf States, and Turkey, and the majority of the students are from EFL settings.
-Students choose online study because they cannot take the time away from their families and current jobs in order to study.
+It offers a range of programs, from certificate level to a PhD in second language teaching, with all programs being offered at the graduate current jobs in order to study.
 Online education allows them to fit their studies around their busy working and personal schedules.
 The certificate in Advanced Studies in TESOL is designed for those you have some teaching experience, while the masters degrees are designed for those with at least two years' experience.
 Around 150 participants were enrolled in the programs 2012.
 The programs rely on word-of-mouth for recruitment.